The model with the body tipped.

 Copy of the entry in the Garrett Order Book.

-An entry in a Garrett costing book shows that the cost attributed to building the model were a phenomenal £158 15s 0d.
+An entry in a Garrett costing book shows that the cost attributed to building the model was a phenomenal £158 15s 0d.
 No date is given in the book but order number 2800H was completed in July 1927.

 Copy of entry in the costing book.